MagdalenaOlak/Java_solutions/README.md

                         }
                 }

-- [Christmas Tree](https://gist.github.com/MagdalenaOlak/bc25d4b66d8b3124e70b45dbdb0bdac3) - Draw a Christmas tree as below with the '*' characters taken from the keyboard.
+- <a name=""></a>[Christmas Tree](https://gist.github.com/MagdalenaOlak/bc25d4b66d8b3124e70b45dbdb0bdac3) - Draw a Christmas tree as below with the '*' characters taken from the keyboard.
 Enter the number of stars in the tree.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/66574001/197379153-9bf6f31b-0df4-434b-9042-794036150f1a.jpg" />